joinpursuit/AC_4_Web/units/deepdive/lessons/introduction/introduction.md

 ## Objective

-* Students will gain familiarity with what Express is and how it fits in with Node, what functionality it provides, and the main building blocks of an Express application.
+* Students will gain familiarity with what **Express** is and how it fits in with Node, what functionality it provides, and the main building blocks of an Express application.

 ## Lesson

-In this first Express article we answer the questions "What is Node?" and "What is Express?", and give you an overview of what makes the Express web framework special.
+In this first Express article we answer the questions "**What is Node?**" and "**What is Express?**", and give you an overview of what makes the Express web framework special.
 We'll outline the main features, and show you some of the main building blocks of an Express application.

 ## Web Servers and HTTP

 * [MDN: Client-Server overview](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Client-Server_overview) by mozilla contributors

 Web browsers communicate with [web servers](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server) using the **H**yper**T**ext **T**ransfer **P**rotocol ([HTTP](/en-US/docs/Web/HTTP)).
-When you click a link on a web page, submit a form, or run a search, the browser sends an _HTTP Request_ to the server.
+When you click a link on a web page, submit a form, or run a search, the browser sends an **HTTP Request** to the server.

 This request includes:

-* A URL identifying the target server and resource (e.g. an HTML file, a particular data point on the server, or a tool to run).
+* A **URL** identifying the target server and resource (e.g. an HTML file, a particular data point on the server, or a tool to run).
-* A method that defines the required action (for example, to get a file or to save or update some data).
+* A **method** that defines the required action (for example, to get a file or to save or update some data).
 The different methods/verbs and their associated actions are listed below:
   * `GET`: Get a specific resource (e.g. an HTML file containing information about a product, or a list of products).
   * `POST`: Create a new resource (e.g. add a new article to a wiki, add a new contact to a database).
-* Additional information can be encoded with the request (for example, HTML form data).
+* Additional **information** can be encoded with the request (for example, HTML form data).
 Information can be encoded as:
-  * URL parameters: `GET` requests encode data in the URL sent to the server by adding name/value pairs onto the end of it — for example `https://www.google.com/search?q=dogs` You always have a question mark (`?`) separating the rest of the URL from the URL parameters, an equals sign (`=`) separating each name from its associated value, and an ampersand (`&`) separating each pair: `http://mysite.com?name=Fred&age=11`.
+  * URL parameters: `GET` requests encode data in the URL sent to the server by adding **name/value pairs** onto the end of it — for example `https://www.google.com/search?q=dogs` You always have a question mark (`?`) separating the rest of the URL from the URL parameters, an equals sign (`=`) separating each name from its associated value, and an ampersand (`&`) separating each pair: `http://mysite.com?name=Fred&age=11`.
 URL parameters are inherently "insecure" as they can be changed by users and then resubmitted.
 As a result URL parameters/`GET` requests are not used for requests that update data on the server.
   * `POST` data. `POST` requests add new resources, the data for which is encoded within the request body.
-  * Client-side cookies.
-Cookies contain session data about the client, including keys that the server can use to determine their logged in status and permissions/accesses to resources.
+  * Client-side cookies. **Cookies** contain session data about the client, including keys that the server can use to determine their logged in status and permissions/accesses to resources.

-Web servers wait for client request messages, process them when they arrive, and reply to the web browser with an HTTP Response message.
-The response contains an [HTTP Response status code](/en-US/docs/Web/HTTP/Status) indicating whether or not the request succeeded (e.g. "`200 OK`" for success, "`404 Not Found`" if the resource cannot be found, "`403 Forbidden`" if the user isn't authorised to see the resource, etc).
+Web **servers** wait for client request messages, process them when they arrive, and reply to the web browser with an HTTP Response message.
+The response contains an [HTTP Response status code](/en-US/docs/Web/HTTP/Status) indicating whether or not the request succeeded (e.g. "`200 OK`" for success, "`404 Not Found`" if the resource cannot be found, "`403 Forbidden`" if the user isn't authorized to see the resource, etc).
 The body of a successful response to a `GET` request would contain the requested resource.

 When an HTML page is returned it is rendered by the web browser.
 As part of processing the browser may discover links to other resources (e.g. an HTML page usually references JavaScript and CSS pages), and will send separate HTTP Requests to download these files.